yue-charlie-liu/yue-charlie-liu.github.io/_pages/about.md

 * Technical lead for the Data Bill of Materials project collaborated with CSIRO IM&T department.

+* Prototype development for a blockchain-based Indigenous Information Tracing Platform.

 ###   Research Technician (07/2022 to 09/2023, CSIRO’s Data61)